-During 2022 there were no changes to the following positions:
+During 2023 there were no changes to the following positions:

-- Board members, Central function appointments and key contact persons at each central function - Managing Director and Deputy Managing Directors.
+- Board members and their responsibilities for oversight of central functions - Central function appointments and key contact persons at each central function - Managing Director and Deputy Managing Directors.

-As mentioned above, in Q1 2023, David Simpson stood down from SMF 16 and the position was assumed by Daniel Deckers.
+As mentioned above, in Q4 2023, Daniel Deckers stood down from SMF 16 and the position was assumed by Mats Ericsson.